nucleome/docs/source/data_service.rst

 **Prepare a configuration file**

-Both NucleServer and NucleData requires an Excel file to specify the source of data and their configurations.
+Both NucleServer and NucleData require an Excel file to specify the source of data and their configurations.
 We recommend you create this Excel file using the Google Sheet and downloading it in the .xlsx format so that you easily share it with others.
-Alternatively, you can create an Excel file using the Microsoft Excel software.
+Alternatively, you can create an Excel file using Microsoft Excel software.
 A template of the configuration Excel file can be downloaded from `https://vis.nucleome.org/static/ndata/cnb.xlsx <https://vis.nucleome.org/static/ndata/cnb.xlsx>`_.

 :numref:`worksheet_overall` shows the overall architecture of the configuration Excel file.